ptr727/PlexCleaner/README.md

 - Re-encode audio to `AudioEncodeCodec` if audio matches the `ReEncodeAudioFormats` list.
 - Verify the media container and stream integrity, if corrupt try to automatically repair, else conditionally delete the file.

+The `--mediafiles` option can include multiple files or directories, e.g. `--mediafiles path1 --mediafiles "path with space" --mediafiles file1 --mediafiles file2`.
+Paths with spaces should be double quoted.

+The `--reprocess [level]` option is used to override sidecar and conditional processing optimization logic.
+`0`: Default behavior, do not do any reprocessing.
+`1`: Re-process low cost operations, e.g. tag detection, closed caption detection, etc.
+`2`: Re-process all operations including expensive operations, e.g. deinterlace detection, bitrate calculation, stream verification, etc.

+Add the `--parallel` option to process multiple files concurrently.
+When parallel processing is enabled, the default thread count is half the number of cores, override the thread count using the `--threadcount` option.

+Example:
+`PlexCleaner --parallel --settingsfile PlexCleaner.json --logfile PlexCleaner.log process --mediafiles "C:\Foo With Space\Test.mkv" --mediafiles D:\Media`

 ### Re-Multiplex, Re-Encode, Deinterlace

 The `remux` command will re-multiplex the media files using `MkvMerge`.

-The `reencode` command will re-encode the media files using `FfMpeg` and H.264 at `VideoEncodeQuality` for video, and `AudioEncodeCodec` for audio.
+The `reencode` command will re-encode the media files using FFmpeg to H.264/5 based on `EnableH265Encoder` at `VideoEncodeQuality` for video, and `AudioEncodeCodec` for audio.

-The `deinterlace` command will deinterlace interlaced media files using `HandBrake --comb-detect --decomb`.
+The `deinterlace` command will deinterlace interlaced media files using HandBrake and the `--comb-detect --decomb` filters.

 ### Monitor